PubChimps/JupyterLab/README.md

 Before exploring how to utilize a debugger for effective programming in JupyterLab, lets take a look at how to quickly solve three of the most frequent mistakes performed when using Jupyterlab, for more quick fixes check out Guide to JupyterLab - Common Mistakes.

 ### Using the Proper Kernel
-A kernel provides programming language support in JupyterLab.
-Navigating the many development environments availble in JupyterLab can be tricking, especially in when utilizing cloud-managed notebook sevices.
+A *kernel* provides programming language support in JupyterLab.
+Navigating the many development environments available in JupyterLab can be tricky, especially when utilizing cloud-managed notebook sevices.
 For instance, [Azure Notebooks](https://notebooks.azure.com/help/jupyter-notebooks/available-kernels) offers 5 different kernels in 3 programming languages.
 An error may be produced by running code in the wrong environment, such as the example below, but it is an easy fix.

 |![gif2.GIF](https://github.com/PubChimps/JupyterLab/blob/master/media/gif2.GIF?raw=true) |
 |:--:|
 | *JupyterLab is a development frontend that enables many different programming language backends* |

 ### Library Management
 Utilizing libraries is critical in extending the fuctionality of Python.
 When using managed JupyterLab instances, it can be hard to identify which library packages are available, as many come preinstalled.
 Lines of code beginning with an exclamation point `!` will be executed as shell commands in JupyterLab.
-This functionality can used to identify the packages already installed in an evironment by running `!pip list`. [pip](https://pypi.org/project/pip/) is a package installer fo Python, and can install missing libraries with `!pip install <missing package>` (note: often, a kernel will have to be restarted in order for the newly installed libraries to be available).
+This functionality can used to identify the packages already installed in an evironment by running `!pip list`. [*pip*](https://pypi.org/project/pip/) is a package installer fo Python, and can install missing libraries with `!pip install <missing package>` (note: often, a kernel will have to be restarted in order for the newly installed libraries to be available).

 |![gif3.GIF](https://github.com/PubChimps/JupyterLab/blob/master/media/gif3.GIF?raw=true) |
 |:--:|